abyssDS/sfmlWiki/Source:-Jukebox.md

     // returns false.
     bool playing() const;

     // Stop playing.
-If play() is called later then the next song in
+If play() is called later then the current song
-    // the queue will play, just as if skip(1) had been called. void stop();
+    // in the queue will play, just as if skip(0) had been called. void stop();

     // Returns true if the Jukebox is currently stopped, otherwise